Fellows of the International Residential College

 The Fellows mission is to enhance and advance the academic experience and careers of the IRC students.
 The Fellows are grouped in three categories:

-and design academic events for IRC students each year.
+3. Community Fellows - Distinguished Leaders of the university and local area who create and design academic events for IRC students each year.

 The 2013-2014 IRC Fellows are listed below with Faculty Fellows bios thereafter.